ethantkoenig/Translation/README.md

 Note that `source translateAliases.sh` must be run before `eng2ita` or `ita2eng` can be used for each new terminal session.
-This is in contrast with `make`, which only need to be run once.
+This is in contrast with `make`, which only needs to be run once.